-- As of September 1, 2016 Alberta Treasury Board and Finance, Tax and Revenue Administration (TRA) will no longer accept cash payments of taxes, levies and fees.
-A debit machine will still be available at main reception.
+- As of September 1, 2016 Alberta Treasury Board and Finance, Tax and Revenue Administration (TRA) no longer accepts cash payments of taxes, levies and fees.
+A debit machine is still available at main reception.
 Several other options for making a payment are available including ePay. ePay is fast, easy, convenient and secure.

 Several options for making a payment to Alberta Tax and Revenue Administration are described below.

 - Pay online using ePay through your financial institution

 - By mail or in person

 ePay is a fast, easy, convenient and secure way to pay your corporate or commodity taxes using the Government Tax Payment and Filing Service, which has been established at most financial institutions.
 You must make arrangements with your bank first before you can use this service.
 Once it has been set up, you can pay your corporate or commodity taxes using your financial institution’s online banking platform.

 Payments can be made through ePay for the following taxes/levies, through the financial institutions listed below.
 Please click on the appropriate link or contact your bank or TelPay for Business for more information.

 Need additional assistance or have questions about ePay?

 Please contact Tax and Revenue Administration at: email@example.com.

 Tax and Revenue Administration (TRA) does not directly offer the option of paying taxes using a credit card.
 However, to pay by credit card you may be able to use a third-party service provider.
 These providers will charge you a fee for their service.
 The following third-party service provider offers this service to Alberta taxpayers: